henhouseai/henhouse/context/page.md

 **Example**: `WorkPage` stores `status`, `meta`, and `sort_order` in metadata:
 - These are automatically available as `self.status`, `self.meta`, `self.sort_order`
 - Derived classes like `WorkDocket` inherit this behavior
-- The `WorkPageContentMixin` provides methods to modify these fields
+- The `WorkPage` class provides methods to modify these fields

 ### CRUD Operations